-Q&A with Pirates general manager Neal Huntington
+MLB preview: Q&A with Pirates general manager Neal Huntington

 Trib: Your first trade came in December 2007, when you sent pitcher Salomon Torres to the Brewers.
 What did that teach you about the trade process?

 Huntington: Our intent was purely to create some money to allow us to attack some other areas.
 We knew we were taking some risk on the return because Salomon was coming off a not-great year and was owed what at that time was a lot of money for the role he was in.
-He was a very good major-league pitcher.
+He was a very good major league pitcher.
 The call … it's one thing to watch someone else make the call to tell a player he's been traded, and it's another to make that call yourself.
 I'd made it as a farm director on occasion to a prospect.
 But until then, I'd never called a major league player.

 Salomon loved Pittsburgh, and he was not happy that we traded him.
 His intent was to finish his career in Pittsburgh, and he made that very clear to me.
 It was a hard call.
 You talk about an eye-opener that players do get attached to teammates, fans and situations.
 He was very unhappy that we traded him.